1m1-github/FairPortfolio.jl/README.md

 Reducing the optimisation dimension helps further.

 The described model was found to perform significantly better than other tested models in 2012.
-This data is not provided and is left as an excercise for the interested reader.
+This data will be provided at some point and is left as an excercise for the interested reader until then.